Skip site navigation (1)Skip section navigation (2)

 configures the adapter to receive and transmit Jumbo Frames.
 The maxi-

-mum MTU setting for Jumbo Frames is 9706.
+mum MTU size for Jumbo Frames is 9706.
 This value coincides with the

 Offloads are also controlled via the interface, for instance, checksum-